PostHog/posthog.com/contents/handbook/growth/sales/billing.md

 > ⚠️ Modifying products and prices should be done carefully.
 If you aren't sure at any point contact the #growth team to check what you are doing

 Each of our billable Products has an entry in Stripe with each Product having multiple Prices.
-We use metadata on these prices to allow the Biling Service to appropriately load and offer products to the instances:
+We use metadata on these prices to allow the Billing Service to appropriately load and offer products to the instances:

 ![Stripe products](../../../images/handbook/growth/sales/stripe-products.png)